This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Save this post!

-Enter your email address and we’ll send it straight to your inbox.
-Plus, you’ll receive our once-per-month newsletter!
+Enter your email address, and we’ll send it straight to your inbox.
+Plus, you’ll receive The Recipe Box, my weekly newsletter.

-Nuts as the filler
+Nuts as the Filler

 For most people, grains are not bad.
-That said, some people can’t tolerate certain ones and oats can sometimes be empty calories.
+That said, some people can’t tolerate certain ones, and oats can sometimes be empty calories.
 Taking all the grain options away, you’re pretty much left with nuts as the hearty filler.

-Thankfully I love nuts.
-Yes, they’re high fat, but they’re not just any fat.
+Thankfully, I love nuts.
+Yes, they’re high-fat, but they’re not just any fat.
 Nuts are good fats, full of nutrients and omegas to help feed your heart and mind.
 Nuts also give a texture that is so appetizing.

 Depending on any allergies you may have, you can switch up the nuts in this recipe as needed.

 Many granolas have thickeners or fillers that use dry milk or egg whites.
 Both are delicious, but can also create allergenic restrictions for some people.
 This granola has neither because it’s only thickened with ground flax meal.
-It sounds odd but when mixed with the water and honey in this recipe, the flax meal becomes a thick paste.
+It sounds odd, but when mixed with the water and honey in this recipe, the flax meal becomes a thick paste.
 It works perfectly to help spices stick to the granola, creating those craggy chunks we all want to pick out.

 Top down view of pan filled with grain-free granola sitting on white countertop

 • Unsweetened coconut is the backbone of this granola.
-The flavor and the inherent texture of coconut is a terrific base for all of the other ingredients.
+The flavor and the inherent texture of coconut are a terrific base for all of the other ingredients.
 This takes the place of the traditional oats.

 • Pumpkin seeds have healthy fats, fiber, and minerals.
 The seeds also have amazing flavor when toasted.

-• Cashews, walnuts and pecans are the mixture of nuts I find perform the best in this granola.
-You can use other nuts if you have an allergy, or a specific preference.
+• Cashews, walnuts, and pecans are the mixture of nuts I find perform the best in this granola.
+You can use other nuts if you have an allergy or a specific preference.

 • Honey is the only sugar sweetener.
 Honey is made by bees and is a natural alternative to processed, refined sugars.
 Just enough honey is used in this granola to give some sweetness without being too much.

 • Cinnamon is the classic flavor for a granola.
-I think it’s needed to really add a warmth to the other ingredients.
+I think it’s needed to really add warmth to the other ingredients.
 I like to add the cinnamon before baking and then sprinkle on a little bit more at the end.

 • Vanilla powder (or vanilla extract) is the flavor needed to finish the granola.
 I like to use vanilla powder when I have it as it adds a more intense flavor.
 But vanilla extract works just as well.